Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-The first factor $\exp(\dots)$ is divergent, but it does not depend on $a_E$.
-Therefore it cancels when we compute expectation value of the operators which localize to functions of $a_E$, such as the circular supersymmetric Wilson loop operator.
-Therefore we can remove this factor from the partition function.
+The first exponential factor is divergent but independent of $a_E$.
+Therefore it cancels when we compute expectation value of the operators normalized by the partition function.
+We redefine the partition function by dropping this factor.
 The resulting product of the $G$-functions is a well defined analytic function of $a_E$.

-Our result is consistent with the renormalization properties of the gauge theory.
-To check that the $\beta$-function comes out right, we need asymptotic expansion of the $G$-function at large $z$
+Our result is consistent with the usual computation of the $\beta$-function is the $\CalN=2$ gauge theory.
+To check this we need asymptotic expansion of the $G$-function at large $z$

 where $A$ is a constant and $B_{n}$ are Bernoulli numbers.
 Then